Pulover/PuloversMacroCreator/Documentation/Playback.md

 ### Playback Speed Hotkeys

 **Speed Up**: Selects the hotkey to toggle playback speed Up/Normal.
-When this option is on delay values will be cut by value set.
+When this function is activated, delay values will be cut by value set.
 Does not work when *Random Sleeps* is activated.

 **Slow Down**: Selects the hotkey to toggle playback speed Down/Normal.
-When this option is on delay values will be multiplied by value set.
+When this function is activated, delay values will be multiplied by value set.
 Does not work when *Random Sleeps* is activated.

 ### Display balloon tips